OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 4. The aerosol is directed through regions of high vacuum until the droplets evaporate until only the charged molecules are left.
 5. The particles are fed to the mass analyzer.

+Refer to the image below for a diagrammatic representation of the steps in ESI.

 ![a simplified, schematic representation of ESI](../images/introduction/electrospray-ionization.png)

 <div class="admonition video">